-Clinical Area Potential Measure Concept Clinical Outcomes Reduction in medical errors with the IV administration of medications Development of individual plans for radiation cancer therapy.
-Understanding the effect of environmental exposure of outcomes of care.
-Identification of adverse medication events in diabetic adults ages 65 or over with coronary heart failure Enabled Processes Development of a shared care plan within a skilled nursing facility Development of a shared patient care record between primary care providers and specialists.
-Integrating a medical device into an EHR More effective management of electronic prescriptions and electronic lab orders and results.
-Use of standardized medical reports with data from medical devices Integration Measuring a patient's health status in real time Real-time notification when a patient arrives at a hospital Reduction of medical errors and adverse events measures with real-time data that may improve quality outcomes or processes of care.
-The NQF review found several studies and reports that illustrated varying mechanisms to exchange data between heterogeneous systems that could be used to develop measures or enhance those already used to assess performance.
-Some of these data sources provided comprehensive clinical information for those patients with End-Stage Renal Disease (ESRD), a standardized mapping of cardiology elements to report in a patient record, a way of incorporating environmental factors with clinical data elements relating to hypertension, and an ability to take free-text information from prescription drug labels and identify drugs with indications specific to certain dose forms or strengths and include those within an EHR.
+Data exchange and interoperability between clinical information systems represent a crucial issue in the ability to collect and present data electronically to facilitate decision making and improve quality of care.
+This reduces the workload of having to abstract the data from a medical record, and provides a mechanism to populate measures with real-time data that may improve quality outcomes or processes of care.
+The NQF review found several studies and reports that illustrated varying mechanisms to exchange data between heterogeneous systems that could be used to develop metrics to evaluate quality of care and assess performance.
+Some of these data sources provided comprehensive clinical information for those patients with end-stage renal disease (ESRD).
+This information related to a standardized mapping of cardiology elements to report in a patient record, a way of incorporating environmental factors with clinical data elements relating to hypertension, and an ability to take free-text information from prescription drug labels and identify drugs with indications specific to certain dose forms or strengths and include those within an EHR.
 These mechanisms include the use of common data sources; the integration of various data streams using common data elements; the use of a health information exchange; and employing standard clinical documentation.
-The way that a system-generated or reported data source could be used to send, receive, find and use data for interoperability measures is shown in Table 4.
+Table 1 shows how a system-generated or reported data source could be used to send, receive, find, and use data for interoperability.